ISO 50001 Energy Management

 There is a growing demand across all industry sectors to conserve energy, not only from the energy cost standpoint but also because of environmental sustainability.
 There are engineering organizations that specialize in energy audits and monitoring.
 Audits are performed to identify improvement opportunities for facilities and develop energy management strategies.
 These assessments provide an understanding of the baseline energy consumption that can provide guidelines for improvement in production efficiency and identify cost reduction opportunities in energy efficiency.

-Energy audits inspect the facilities heating, cooling and lighting systems, water and steam consumption, ventilation and control systems.
+Energy audits inspect the facility’s heating, cooling, and lighting systems, water and steam consumption, ventilation, and control systems.
 In manufacturing and production facility audits, process energy is often included.

 Prism Thermal Mass Flow Meter